arvindr21/diskDB/README.md

 ```js
 db.connect(pathToFolder, ['filename']);
 ```
 Filename will be the name of the JSON file.
-You can omit the extenstion, diskDB will take care of it for you.
+You can omit the extension, diskDB will take care of it for you.

 ```js
 var db = require('diskdb');